isi-nlp/tutorials/technical/mount-hpc_deri.md

       alias hpcssh='ssh $HPC_USER@hpc-login3.usc.edu ; '

-  SSH provides functionality to do this kind of thing directly.
+  Alternatively, SSH provides functionality to do this kind of thing directly.
 Add these lines to `.ssh/config` (on your user machine):

       Host hpc hpc.usc.edu
       HostName hpc-login3.usc.edu